Understanding Chronic Kidney Disease (CKD)

 - 3 min read

 Chronic Kidney Disease (CKD) is a long-term condition where the kidneys gradually lose their function over time.
-The kidneys play a crucial role in filtering waste and excess fluids from the blood, maintaining electrolyte balance, and producing hormones that regulate blood pressure and red blood cell production.
-CKD is a serious public health concern affecting millions worldwide, often progressing silently until significant kidney damage has occurred.
-This blog post will explore the causes, risk factors, symptoms, diagnosis, treatment, and prevention strategies for CKD.
+The kidneys play a crucial role in filtering waste and excess fluids from the blood.
+They maintain electrolyte balance and produce hormones that regulate blood pressure and red blood cell production.
+CKD is a serious public health concern affecting millions worldwide.
+It often progresses silently until significant kidney damage has occurred.
+This blog post will examine the causes, risk factors, symptoms, diagnosis, treatment options, and prevention strategies for chronic kidney disease (CKD).

 Understanding Chronic Kidney Disease

-CKD is characterized by a progressive decline in kidney function over months or years.
-It is typically classified into five stages based on the estimated glomerular filtration rate (eGFR), which measures how efficiently the kidneys filter waste from the blood.
-The final stage, known as end-stage renal disease (ESRD), requires dialysis or a kidney transplant to sustain life.
+CKD is characterised by a progressive decline in kidney function over months or years.
+It is classified into five stages based on the estimated glomerular filtration rate (eGFR).
+This rate measures how efficiently the kidneys filter waste from the blood.
+The final stage is end-stage renal disease (ESRD).
+At this point, dialysis or a kidney transplant is needed to sustain life.

 Causes and Risk Factors

-Several conditions can contribute to CKD, with the most common being:
+Several conditions can lead to CKD.
+The most common causes include:

-Diabetes Mellitus – High blood sugar levels damage the kidneys over time, making diabetes the leading cause of CKD.
+High blood sugar levels can cause kidney damage over time.
+This makes diabetes the leading cause of CKD.

-Glomerulonephritis – Inflammation of the kidney's filtering units (glomeruli) can lead to chronic damage.
+This is the inflammation of the kidney's filtering units (glomeruli).
+It can lead to chronic damage.

-Autoimmune Diseases – Conditions such as lupus can attack kidney tissues, causing gradual dysfunction.
+Conditions like lupus can attack kidney tissues, causing gradual dysfunction.

 Symptoms of CKD

 CKD often progresses without noticeable symptoms in the early stages.
-As the disease advances, symptoms may include:
+As the disease advances, various symptoms may arise.
+These include:

 Fatigue and weakness